 The key risks and uncertainties affecting the Company are considered to be related to the political and regulatory environment.
-The Directors manage this risk by meeting on a regular basis to discuss these risks.
+The directors manage this risk by meeting on a regular basis to gain assurance from the executive team that risks are being addressed in accordance with the strategic plan and nuclear licensed site obligations.

-Further discussion of these risks and uncertainties, in the context of the Group as a whole, is provided on pages 74 to 87 of the annual report of Babcock International Group PLC, which does not form part of this report.
+Further discussion of these risks and uncertainties, in the context of the Group as a whole, is provided on pages 87 to 103 of the annual report of Babcock International Group PLC, which does not form part of this report.